sbodrero/storefront-api/README.md

 ### 2. set up database

-- in the folder `docker` creta a .env file with the following:
+- in the folder `docker` create a .env file with the following:
   `POSTGRES_PASSWORD=postgres`
   `POSTGRES_HOST_AUTH_METHOD=trust`

 - lauch `docker-compose up` command to start docker image.
 - open a shell session and enter the following commands.

+`sql -h localhost -U postgres`

+On the `psql` prompt do:

 `CREATE USER shopping_user WITH PASSWORD 'password123';`
 `CREATE DATABASE shopping;`